-So, you are thinking of coming to stay at Erindi Private Game Reserve?
-What a wonderful place to start your Namibian adventure!
+So, you are thinking of coming to Namibia?
+Erindi is a wonderful place to start your Namibian adventure!
 But by no means should you limit your trip to just one destination in our home of soaring sand dunes, vast landscapes and incredible wildlife.
 From North to South, here are our top picks to add to your Namibian escape.

 Etosha National Park